 ED can happen at any age, but is more common in men older than 65.

 The most common causes of ED are health problems that affect blood vessels and blood flow in the penis.
 These include hardening of the arteries (atherosclerosis), which is linked to diabetes, obesity, smoking, high blood pressure, and high cholesterol.
 Therefore, ED may be a sign of heart disease or other serious health problems.

-- Drugs.
-Examples are medications (antidepressants and drugs to treat high blood pressure, pain, or prostate cancer), alcohol, tobacco, and illegal drugs
+Examples are medications (antidepressants and drugs to treat high blood pressure, pain, or prostate cancer), alcohol, tobacco, and illegal drugs.

-- Lack of sexual desire.
-This can result from depression, anxiety, brain diseases such as stroke, and low testosterone (the male sex hormone)
+This can result from depression, anxiety, brain diseases such as stroke, and low testosterone (the male sex hormone).

-- Nerve damage.
-Damage to the nerves that deliver signals from the brain to the penis can occur due to diabetes, multiple sclerosis (MS) spinal cord injuries, pelvic or prostate surgery, radiation therapy, or pelvic trauma
+Damage to the nerves that deliver signals from the brain to the penis can occur due to diabetes, multiple sclerosis (MS) spinal cord injuries, pelvic or prostate surgery, radiation therapy, or pelvic trauma.

 If you have been having ED for more than two months, you should see a doctor to find the cause.
 To detect the cause of ED, your doctor will take a history of when you started to have problems with erections and sex drive, illnesses or injuries that could cause ED, and any recent physical or emotional changes in your life.
 You also will need to review all the medications you take.
 The evaluation most often includes a physical exam.